 One day, they didn’t come back.
 I raked away grasses and leaves from another garden patch.
 As soon as I was done and went inside the house, the juncos appeared.
 They continued pecking.

-Dark-eyed Juncos are members of the sparrow and bunting family.
+Dark-eyed Juncos are members of the sparrow and bunting families.
 They are dark gray with white bellies and pink bills.
 Their white outer tail feathers flash as they take flight – a warning flag for themselves and other birds.
 Juncos are faintly sexually dimorphic.
-The females are slightly less gray, having a tinge of brown.
+The females are slightly less gray, a tinge of brown.

 (Note: The junco I write about is the Slate-colored subspecies.
 Altogether, there are up to fifteen subspecies.
 According to the Cornell Lab of Ornithology, there are “six forms are easily recognizable in the field[…and…]two widespread forms of the Dark-eyed Junco: ‘slate-colored’ junco of the eastern United States and most of Canada, which is smooth gray…; and ‘Oregon’ junco, found across much of the western U.S., with a dark hood, warm brown back and rufous flanks.
 Other more restricted variations include the slate-colored-like ‘white-winged’ and Oregon-like ‘pink-sided’ juncos of the Rockies and western Great Plains; and the Yellow-eyed Junco-like ‘red-backed’ and ‘gray-headed’ juncos of the Southwest.”)